- Give your money a chance to grow.

 IRAs offer some appealing tax advantages.
 There are 2 types of IRAs, the traditional and the Roth, and they each have distinct tax advantages and eligibility rules.

 On the other hand, you make contributions to a Roth IRA with after-tax money, so there are no tax deductions allowed on your income taxes.
 Contributions to a Roth IRA are subject to income limits.4 Earnings can grow tax-free, and, in retirement, qualified withdrawals from a Roth IRA are also tax-free.
-Plus, there are no mandatory withdrawals during the lifetime of the original owner.5
+Plus, there are no mandatory withdrawals during the lifetime of the original owner.
+If you need to take an early withdrawal from a Roth IRA, withdrawals of earnings before age 59½ may be subject to both tax and early withdrawal penalties if withdrawn before the qualifying criteria are met.5

 As long as you are eligible, you can contribute to either a traditional or a Roth IRA, or both.
-However, your total annual contribution amount across all IRA accounts is still $6,000 (or $7,000 if age 50 or older).
+However, your total annual contribution amount across all IRAs is still $6,000 (or $7,000 if age 50 or older).

 What's the right choice for you?
 For many people, the answer comes down to this question: Do you think you'll be better off paying taxes now or later?
 If, like many young people, you think your tax rate is lower now than it will be in retirement, a Roth IRA may make sense.